UNICEF United States Fund

 Floods in Malawi Force Thousands of Families from Their Homes

-Heavy rains have displaced 174,000 people, more than half of them children.
+Heavy rains have displaced more than 300,000 people, at least half of them children.

 VIDEOS: Indian Ocean Tsunami - A Look Back and a Leap Forward